 Now, The Principal Blythswood Square Hotel is being spruced up for the 21st century, with a multi-million pound refurbishment that will refresh all of the existing guest rooms and suites with an elegant, new look; create a new, two-bedroom penthouse suite (with over £650K being invested); add 12 new bedrooms; and upgrade the Spa reception area and lounge.

-Phase one is due to complete soon with upgraded bedrooms and a refurbishment of the spa.
+Phase one is now completed with upgraded bedrooms and a refurbishment of the spa.

-Phase two, due March 2018, will see the launch of The Penthouse, one of the finest suites in Glasgow.
-In May 2018, the launch of a brand new restaurant & bar will complete the plans.
+Phase two, has already seen the launch of The Penthouse, one of the finest suites in Glasgow, and the launch of a brand new restaurant & bar will complete the plans.